waldophotos/waldo-node-kafka/README.md

 ## Release History

 - **v0.0.3**, *22 Dec 2016*
+    - Will detect and handle a Kafka disconnect by resetting the consumer and retrying to connect.
+    - Will now log kafka proxy url on consumer connect.
     - Fixed consumer dispose method failing when a connection has not been established.
 - **v0.0.2**, *22 Dec 2016*
     - Added SIGTERM listener for proper shutdown as well.